sumup/sumup-go/DOCUMENTATION.md

     // - `unknown` - The reader status is unknown.
     // - `processing` - The reader is created and waits for the physical device to confirm the pairing.
     // - `paired` - The reader is paired with a merchant account and can be used with SumUp APIs.
     // - `expired` - The pairing is expired and no longer usable with the account.
-The resource needs to get recreated Status ReaderStatus `json:"status"`
+The resource needs to get recreated.
+    Status ReaderStatus `json:"status"`
     // The timestamp of when the reader was last updated.
     UpdatedAt time.Time `json:"updated_at"`